The Difference Between Burnout And No Motivation

 Difference Between Burnout and No Motivation

 It’s important to distinguish the difference between burnout and lack of motivation.
-As you now know, burnout is a form of depression that happens due to the every day stresses of your job.
-Burnout doesn’t happen overnight.
+As you now know, burnout is a form of depression that happens due to the everyday stresses caused by your role, colleagues, supervisors or a combination of all three.
+Burnout doesn’t happen overnight either.
 It takes a long time of performing the same job over and over again to experience burnout.